Spain Wealth Tax Calculator for Residents 2026 | All Regions | Impuesto de Patrimonio

 Your autonomous community

 Madrid applies a 100% rebate on Wealth Tax.
-No Wealth Tax is due up to €3,700,000 — above this threshold the Solidarity Tax on Large Fortunes (IGF) may apply.
+No Wealth Tax is due up to €3,700,000 — above this threshold the IGF may apply.

 Your taxable base